 As a city, Berlin prides itself on being open-minded and liberal in its outlook.
-Its startup scene, however, does not always subscribe to the same values.
+Its startup scene, however, does not always subscribe to the same values and seems to be severely lacking in female leadership.
 Only a third of startup executives in Germany are women, according to Joblift’s European Startup Report from 2017, implying a major gender imbalance in most workplaces.

 The same report also found a notable pay gap of 11 percent, with women on average earning €40,087 per year, compared to €44,309 for men.
 In a city where a new startup is founded every 20 minutes, these figures should be alarming to all startup leaders – regardless of gender, job title or experience.

 For most of us, these statistics aren’t really surprising.
 Many women among us have experienced anything from subtle discrimination to overt sexism in the workplace.
 At our latest edition of DCMN SCALEup, we turned our attention to possible solutions.
 What can each of us do today to foster female leadership in our companies tomorrow?

 The discussion brought together panelists from across Berlin’s startup spectrum to share their insights and experiences with a highly engaged audience.
 We asked each of our speakers to share one key takeaway that our audience could take home with them: what is something concrete that we can all realise in our work tomorrow?
 This is what they had to say.

 [box] In case you missed it, you can check out our photo gallery for the evening over on Facebook.
 Photos: Delphine de Ker[/box]

 Vanessa Stock – Cofounder, Pitch

 Give everyone an equal chance to be promoted without waiting that someone approaches you.
 Basically create a scheme where everyone is equally able to be promoted and get a salary raise.
 But first of all, not thinking in this binary system is a very good step.